manuTW/docker/tv407/readme.txt

 ===== Overview =====
 This is a project to build the Tvheadend application into a docker container.
 Both x86_64 and ARM architectures are supported.
 The latter, so far as I know, requires an ARM machine to run with.
 The build machine should install python, docker and docker-compose in advance.
+Please also check the pptx file in this directory.

 ===== Build steps =====
 There are a few stages to come out a Tvheadend container image: